How to Become a Certified Preschool Teacher

 Also, consider volunteer in childcare settings to gain awareness and experience in working with young children.

 Before taking control of an entire classroom of preschoolers, most employers require teachers to have experience working with children.
 This can be achieved in a variety of settings, although a common avenue is working as an assistant teacher.
 Assistant teachers work directly with children to help with academic, social, and behavioral issues.
 Assistant teachers must work under the supervision of licensed teachers.

 Step 3: Earn a Degree in Early Childhood Education

 Public schools and Head Start programs require preschool teachers to have postsecondary early childhood education.
-By 2013, Head Start programs will require at least 50% of teachers to have at least a bachelor's degree.
+Since 2013, Head Start programs have required at least 50% of teachers to have at least a bachelor's degree.
 Public schools in all states require preschool teachers to have a bachelor's degree.
 Students in bachelor's degree programs learn about early childhood development, health and safety, nutrition and child psychology.

 Step Four: Become Certified

 Although each state has different requirements for teaching licensure, nationally recognized certification is required for childcare center teachers.
 Earning the Child Development Associate (CDA) credential requires a candidate to have a high school diploma, complete at least 480 hours of experience working with children, and complete 120 hours or more of formal childcare education.
 Certification for preschool teachers in public schools involves passing state certification exams after completing a bachelor's degree program.

 Some states recognize the National Child Care Association's Certified Childcare Professional (CCP) credential.
 The CCP credential can be earned by those who do not hold a college degree and by those whose college degrees are in areas not directly related to childhood education.

 Step Five: Maintain Certification